Configuration File

 WARNING: DO NOT EDIT THE DEFAULT CONFIG DIRECTLY.
 THIS WON'T HAVE ANY POSITIVE EFFECT.
 EDIT ITS COPY IN THE REPOSITORY ROOT INSTEAD.

-config.yaml is the main configuration file for the SillyTavern server which you can find in the repository root directory after completing the installation.
+config.yaml is the main configuration file for the SillyTavern server which you can find in the repository root directory after completing the installation and running the server for the first time.
 It is a YAML file that contains various settings, such as network, security, and backend-specific options.
 The changes made to this file will take effect after restarting the server.

-New settings that are added upstream are automatically populated with default values when you run npm install (specifically, the post-install.js script) after updating the repository.
+New settings that are added upstream are automatically populated with default values when restarting the server after updating the repository.
 You can then modify these settings as needed.
+To add missing settings before startup, run the npm run init script.

 For nested settings, dot notation is used to indicate the hierarchy.
 For example, protocol.ipv6: false refers to the ipv6 setting under the protocol section with a value of false.